rds1983/XNAssets/README.md

     c.
 Add src/XNAssets.MonoGame.csproj or src/XNAssets.FNA.csproj to the solution.

-      * If FNA is used, then folder structure is expected to have following view:
+      * If FNA is used, then the folder structure is expected to be following:
       ![](/images/FolderStructure.png)

 # Creating AssetManager